dhruv465/dhruv465/README.md

 **✨ Creating pixel-perfect interfaces since 2021**
 **📚 Currently exploring**: AI integration in web development, Next.js advanced patterns, and serverless architectures
 **🎯 Goals**: To become a full-stack AI engineer and contribute to open-source projects that democratize AI tools
-**🎲 Fun fact: I can debug JavaScript faster than I can solve a Rubik's cube, and I once spent an entire weekend building a Video-to-GIF converter just because I thought it would be cool! 🎬➡️📱
+**🎲 Fun fact**: I can debug JavaScript faster than I can solve a Rubik's cube, and I once spent an entire weekend building a Video-to-GIF converter just because I thought it would be cool! 🎬➡️📱

 ---